AnasBinAzim/MAYERD0A_ROBOTICS/README.md

 Our bot is equipped with various components that support its autonomous functionality.
 Here is a breakdown of the key hardware elements used in this project:

-## 🧩 Components and Hardware

-Our bot is equipped with various components that support its autonomous functionality.
-Here is a breakdown of the key hardware elements used in this project:

-## 🧩 Components and Hardware

-Our bot is equipped with various components that support its autonomous functionality.
-Here is a breakdown of the key hardware elements used in this project:

-## 🧩 Components and Hardware

-Our bot is equipped with various components that support its autonomous functionality.
-Here is a breakdown of the key hardware elements used in this project:

-## 🧩 Components and Hardware

-Our bot is equipped with various components that support its autonomous functionality.
-Here is a breakdown of the key hardware elements used in this project:

-## 🧩 Components and Hardware

-Our bot is equipped with various components that support its autonomous functionality.
-Here is a breakdown of the key hardware elements used in this project:

 | Component                | Description                                                                                      | Image                                                                                                                                             | Purchase Link                                                                                 |
 |--------------------------|--------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------|
 | **Raspberry Pi 5**       | Provides processing power for control algorithms and sensor data management.                     | ![Raspberry Pi 5](https://github.com/user-attachments/assets/2467b4e3-1a5b-45f8-9aa9-fb4c0423d065)                                               | [Purchase Raspberry Pi 5](https://amzn.to/3wKg5TG)                                            |